 OPA treats a wide variety of upper extremity conditions and offers comprehensive treatment options — including many non-surgical solutions.

-What is Hand Pain?
+What is a Hand Sprain?

 When you arrive for your initial consultation, an Orthopedic Physicians Alaska (OPA) Upper Extremity Specialist will evaluate your areas of concern, discuss your symptoms, and develop a customized and comprehensive treatment plan tailored to your unique needs.
 This evaluation is a necessary part of diagnosing your condition and providing the best possible care.